maduhu/Documentation/DFSP/Pending Transactions Api/README.md

 * **<a href="http://ec2-35-163-249-3.us-west-2.compute.amazonaws.com:8010/documentation?tags=getInvoiceNotificationList" target="_blank">Try it out here</a>**

 ## VI.
-Get payment details by invoiceNotificationId  ##
+Get Payment Details by Invoice Notification  ##

-It will return all the data related to the posted invoice by passing the invoice notification ID.
+This API will return to the client all the details associated with the payment for a certain invoice such as the details about the merchant (first name, last name) and the fee associated with the transaction.

-### Api description
+### API Description

 ----